Matt Smith

 Advised:

-• Insuretech company JAVLN on various SaaS arrangements with enterprise customers, capital raising, and its acquisition of JRNY’s AI-driven customer experience software.
+• Insuretech company JAVLN on various SaaS arrangements with enterprise customers, an AUD6.7 capital raise and 'flip' to an Australian holding company, and its acquisition of JRNY’s AI-driven customer experience software.

 • Medical record software provider Intrahealth Systems on the New Zealand aspects of its CAD19.25m sale to WELL Health.
 This multi-jurisdiction transaction included consideration payable in both cash and WELL common stock.